EvgeniyJeka/DB-Loader/README.md

 already exists (otherwise a new table is created).
 Can be used to update the SQL table after changes were made in CSV/XLSX/XLS file.

-3. **"Add data"** - add additional row or column to an existing table.
+3. **"Add data"** - add additional record to an existing table.
 Only the added content must be sent.
-To make a correction in a table that was previously uploaded it is better to use the "Overwrite" action type.
+Table structure can't be changed via this method (new columns can't be added), to make a correction in a table that was previously uploaded it is better to use the "Overwrite" action type.

 # How To